marcelbaklouti/domain-info-fetcher/README.md

 - **v3.1.0**: GitHub Pages web interface for non-technical users
 - **v3.2.0**: Dashboard support with specialized formatting and monitoring tools

-For detailed information about our development plans, implementation timeline, and how to contribute to specific features, please see our [ROADMAP.md](ROADMAP.md) document.
+For detailed information about our development plans, implementation timeline, and how to contribute to specific features, please see our CHANGELOG and GitHub Issues.

 ## Contributing